chrisdickinson/fpsjs/entries/rendering.md

 the frame, the client changes the state of the OpenGL server and issues draw commands.
 The result of a draw call is dependent on the state of the server at the time of the call.
-In terms of REST -- which you may be a bit more familiar with -- imagine the client continually `POST`'ing partial state changes to the server; while the draw calls are like `PUT` requests dependent on server state.
+In terms of REST -- which you may be a bit more familiar with -- imagine the client continually `POST`'ing partial state changes to the server; while the draw calls are like `GET` requests dependent on server state.
 In other words, the world's worst REST API.

 However, this continual mutation of state (and interdependent results based on previous state) allows for